How to Increase Social Media Engagement: A Guide for 2024

 But video matters on other platforms too.
 Video views increased 62% on Twitter in 2020, and it’s a great way to add vibrancy to your posts.
 That means a good video editor is an essential part of any brand's kit.

 That’s where Wave.video comes in.
-With Wave, you can make and repurpose videos for every channel.
+With Wave, you can use this AI video generator to make and repurpose videos for every channel.
 Upload your own clips and music, or find your ideal elements from Wave’s stock library of 300 million assets—then edit it together and share it to social media.
 Viola!

 Wave also allows you to save and organize videos so you can reuse them down the road.
 It’s the perfect tool for agencies, letting you make as many videos as you need and easily categorize each one.